Trump, DeSantis Jab at Each Other on Campaign Trail

-Trump, appearing in Iowa as DeSantis campaigned in New Hampshire, made a point of telling about 200 members of a conservative club gathered at a Des Moines-area restaurant that they could ask him questions — an offer that came not long after DeSantis snapped at an Associated Press reporter who asked him why he didn't take questions from voters at his events.
+Trump, appearing in Iowa as DeSantis campaigned in New Hampshire, made a point of telling about 200 members of a conservative club gathered at a Des Moines-area restaurant that they could ask him questions — an offer that came not long after DeSantis snapped at a reporter who asked him why he wasn't taking questions from voters at his events.

-Trump also sought to capitalize on a remark by DeSantis that it felt like it would take two terms in the White House to roll back the actions of the Biden administration — a veiled reference to Trump, who can serve only one more term.
+Trump, throughout the day, also repeatedly pushed back against DeSantis' argument that it will take two terms in the White House to implement an agenda — a veiled reference to Trump, who can only serve one additional term.

 "Who the hell wants to wait eight years?"
-Trump asked, claiming he could unwind President Joe Biden's policies within six months.
+Trump said, claiming it would only take him six months to unwind President Joe Biden's policies.

 Both men are portraying themselves as the stronger fighter for conservative causes and their party's best chance to block Biden from reelection next year.
 Thursday was the first time both were on the campaign trail meeting with voters since DeSantis announced his candidacy for president last week.

-At his first event in Laconia on Thursday, DeSantis left the stage without inviting any questions from voters, which is typically expected of presidential candidates competing in the first-in-the-nation primary state.
+At all four of his events in New Hampshire, DeSantis left the stage without inviting any questions from voters, which is typically expected of presidential candidates competing in the first-in-the-nation primary state.
 DeSantis also didn't take any questions on stage from voters in Iowa during his time in the state earlier in the week.

-While posing for pictures and shaking hands with voters afterward, DeSantis was asked by the AP reporter why he wasn't taking questions from people in the audience.
+While posing for pictures and shaking hands with voters after speaking at his first event in Laconia, DeSantis was asked by a reporter why he wasn't taking questions from people in the audience.

-Alan Glassman, treasurer of the state GOP, attended the event and was disappointed that the Florida governor didn't include a question-and-answer period.
-Glassman and his wife decided to skip any subsequent events of the day, given that DeSantis wasn't likely to take unscripted questions.
+Alan Glassman, treasurer of the state GOP, attended the event and said he was disappointed that the Florida governor didn't include a question-and-answer period.
+Glassman and his wife decided to skip any subsequent events of the day given that DeSantis wasn't likely to take unscripted questions.

 "This is New Hampshire.
 The reality here is the vast majority of political people here in New Hampshire, we do our due diligence.
 We want to know where these people stand.
 And a lot of that is hearing from them and then asking them questions," Glassman said.